The Accidental Therapist: From Media Madness to Holistic Healing – Interview with Angela Kearney

 Why did you specialize in Reiki?

-There was a decisive moment during the Animal Healing Diploma course when a group of dogs with a variety of physical and emotional issues participated in a meditation.
-Every dog in the room was totally relaxed, completely still, and free of pain and anxiety.
+There was a decisive moment on the Animal Healing Diploma course when a group of dogs with a variety of physical and emotional issues participated in a meditation.
+Every dog in the room was totally relaxed, completely still, free of pain and anxiety.
 Apart from occasional canine yawns and gentle snoring, you could have heard a pin drop.

 I had personally experienced the benefits of Reiki and sensed that it would be fantastic for animals.
-A Reiki practitioner can, but isn’t required to, place their hands on or even near the patient.
+A Reiki practitioner can but isn’t required to place their hands on or even near the patient.
 For fearful, nervous animals who may also be in pain, Reiki allows them to experience safe, gentle healing without being handled or touched.

 Physical touch isn’t necessary for a successful Reiki session when the intention to help animals is heartfelt.
-The Let Animals Lead® method made so much sense to me and reinforced how I had worked intuitively with Rex to manage his epilepsy.
+The Let Animals Lead® method made so much sense to me and reinforced how I’d worked intuitively with Rex to manage his epilepsy.
 Additionally, Reiki transcends space and time, allowing practitioners to connect with and support animals energetically, whether they are nearby or across the world.
 How incredible is that?
 I wanted to help other animals and their guardians in the same way.

+Reiki is safe and gentle for all animals.
+It doesn’t hurt them and there are no side effects.
 Sharing Reiki with your pet is a beautiful bonding experience.
-Except for one very amorous pug, appropriately named Romeo, every animal I’ve worked with has been calm, relaxed, or asleep by the time the session concludes.
+Except for one very amorous Pug – appropriately named, Romeo – every animal I’ve worked with has been calm, relaxed, or asleep by the time the session concludes.

-The healing potential of Reiki is unlimited, and who wouldn’t want that for their pets?
+The healing potential of Reiki is unlimited and who wouldn’t want that for their pets?

 You also work with Bach Flower Remedies for animals.
 What issues do the remedies support, and how can they benefit animals?